 - Keeping the feet dry by using cotton socks and breathable shoes can help prevent athlete's foot.

 Athlete's foot is a very common skin condition that affects the sole of the foot and the skin between the toes.
 It is usually a scaly, red, itchy eruption and occasionally may be weepy and oozing.
 It affects the feet of athletes and nonathletes alike.
 Although it is frequently caused by a fungal infection, other causes may be indistinguishable without proper testing.

-However, without proper growing conditions (a warm, moist environment), the fungus may not easily infect the skin.
-Up to 70% of the population may develop athlete's foot at some time during their lives.
-An infection by athletes foot fungi does not produce any resistance to subsequent infections.
+Without the proper environment (warmth and moisture), the fungus may not easily infect the skin.
+Up to 70% of the population may develop athlete's foot at some time.
+An infection by athlete's foot fungi does not confer any resistance to subsequent infections.

 Viewers share their comments

 Find out what women really need.